 How ovarian germ cell tumors are treated

 The first treatment for ovarian germ cell tumors is usually surgery.
-In some cases, doctors can perform the surgery in a way that preserves fertility.
+In almost all cases, doctors can perform the surgery in a way that preserves fertility.
 Doctors may recommend adjuvant chemotherapy after surgery, depending on the stage and subtype of germ cell cancer.
-Chemotherapy usually consists of a combination of IV bleomycin (available as a generic drug), cisplatin (available as a generic drug), and etoposide (available as a generic drug).
+Chemotherapy usually consists of a combination of bleomycin (available as a generic drug), cisplatin (available as a generic drug), and etoposide (available as a generic drug) given by IV.
 The overall approach and medications given are similar to those used in male germ cell cancer, which is a type of testicular cancer.
 To learn more about this type of cancer, visit the Cancer.Net guides to testicular cancer and childhood germ cell tumors.

 How stromal tumors are treated